Wisepops logo

 9. Use original visuals

-A rule of thumb in marketing says we need to use original imagery because stock photos undermine credibility.
+A rule of thumb in ecommerce marketing says we need to use original imagery because stock photos undermine credibility.
 The same applies to popup campaigns: original visuals make your brand more authentic and unique.

 This popup campaign from Soylent uses a cool image of the product.
 The image is professional, engaging and makes the product look delicious.